WHAT YOU NEED TO KNOW

-If your financial aid awards are posted to your account prior to the Financial Aid Census deadline, you will receive your 50% of your Pell Grant award for the term.
+If your financial aid awards are posted to your account prior to the Financial Aid Census date, you will receive 50% of your Pell Grant award for the term.
 Awards will be recalculated based on actual enrollment prior to disbursement.

-Second Disbursement of the Semester: (Awards processed after the Financial Aid Census deadline)
+Second Disbursement of the Semester: (Awards processed after the Financial Aid Census date)

-- Students who have already received a Pell Grant disbursement will receive the balance due.
-Awards will be recalculated for actual enrollment at the Financial Aid Census data.
+- Students who have already received a Pell Grant disbursement will receive the remaining balance.
+Awards will be recalculated for actual enrollment at the Financial Aid Census date.

 - Students awarded Cal Grant, SEOG or Direct Loan funds must be enrolled in 6 or more units to receive funds.

-- If you receive your first award notification after the Add/Drop deadline you will receive all funds awarded to you in one disbursement for the semester, usually within two weeks after receiving the award notification.
+- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two weeks after receiving the award notification.

 Financial Aid Census Dates:

 Winter/Spring 2015 Semesters: March 12, 2015

 All financial aid awards are based on your enrollment status as of the Financial Aid Census date.
 No adjustments can be made due to a change in enrolled units that occurs after that date.
 Students who withdraw from all units are subject to repayment of federal and state financial aid funds